-Do you want to be kept up to date on more delicious recipes like this Healthy Chicken Tikka Masala?
+Do you want to be kept up to date on more delicious recipes like these Apple and Cinnamon Energy Bites?
 Please subscribe to the blog mailing list (it takes 30 seconds).
 You will get sent the new recipes straight to your inbox.
-Your email address won’t be passed on to anyone and of course, you will never be spammed.
+Your email address won't be passed on to anyone and of course, you will never be spammed.
 Click here to sign up.

 Usually energy bites are made with ground nuts, but we went with oats to add an extra texture and used cashew butter to bind it together and give them a protein boost.
 We are seriously addicted to cashew butter at the moment and it is hands down the best nut butter there is.
 I challenge you to convince us otherwise!